danijel-soldo/opentour-2022-hello/README.md

 The default port is 8080.
 It can be overwritte using the environment variable **PORT**.

+## Endpoints

+The app has to endpoints:

+* "/" -> Returning a Hello message
+* "/health" -> for Kubernetes readiness and liveness probes

 ## Run with Docker / Podman

 `podman build -t opentour-hello .`